Shruti-lab/llm-observability/README.md

 - ✅ Kubernetes deployment patterns
 - ✅ Observability best practices
 - ✅ LLM monitoring and quality evaluation

-## 📝 Resume Line

-> "Built an LLM observability system using Docker, Grafana, and Prometheus — monitoring inference latency and response quality in real time."

-## 🤝 Contributing

-Feel free to open issues or submit PRs for improvements!

 ## 📄 License